AlpInvest Partners: Co-Investments

 By 2007, AlpInvest had significantly expanded its co-investment portfolio, taking part in the buyouts of major corporations across various industries.
-Notable investments included the acquisitions of Alliance Boots, a British pharmaceutical and retail chain, alongside KKR, and Dollar General, a leading discount retail chain, in a deal involving KKR and GS Capital Partners.
+Notable investments included the acquisitions of Alliance Boots, a British pharmaceutical and retail chain, alongside KKR, and Dollar General, a leading discount retail chain, in a deal involving KKR and Goldman Sachs Alternatives.
 The firm also participated in the acquisition of Nuveen Investments, an investment management company, in a deal led by Madison Dearborn.

 Another significant transaction in 2007 included the acquisition of Warner Chilcott, a specialty pharmaceutical company producing branded prescription products in women's healthcare and dermatology.
 AlpInvest co-invested alongside CCMP Capital, Bain Capital, DLJ Merchant Banking Partners, and THL Partners.

 In 2008, AlpInvest expanded its investments into infrastructure and industrial companies.
 The firm participated in the buyout of Expro, a British oil and gas well management company, in a transaction led by Candover and Goldman Sachs.
 That same year, it backed the acquisition of The Weather Channel by Blackstone Group, Bain Capital, and NBCUniversal.

 AlpInvest remains an active participant in global co-investments, partnering with leading private equity firms to support leveraged buyouts and growth capital transactions across diverse industries.
 The firm continues to deploy significant capital alongside its financial sponsors, solidifying its position as a key co-investor in the private equity market.
 Since the firm's acquisition by Carlyle in 2011, AlpInvest has not publicly disclosed its investments.

 In recent years, AlpInvest has entered into strategic partnerships to deploy co-investment capital on behalf of large institutional investors most notably creating a partnership with CalSTRS in 2018.